isaurav0/isaurav0.github.io/_posts/2015-01-04-first-post.md

 image: /img/rick.png
 bigimg: /img/ricknmorty.jpg
 tags: [ricknmorty]
+date: 2012-02-13

 ---

-Looks like we are inside the internet Morty.
-Its literally the best place to hangout in the entire multiverse.
-We'll hang out here until I fix my portal gun, Morty.
+Looks like we are inside the internet, Morty.
+Cool thing about this uiverse is you get to see as much titties as you want here.
+The best universe in the entire multiverse, Morty!
+We'll hang out here until I fix my portal gun.
 Till then, get schwifty motherfuckerrrrr !